 Enter the total remittances for the member retirement contributions, employer federal funds contributions, employer contributions for member benefit increase, and total THIS Fund contributions on the "Remittances" screen.
 Please refer to "Accounts" or "Reports" under the "Accounting" section of the Employer Access area for fiscal year-to-date totals when entering the remitted contributions.
 After entering the contributions, save and view the report.
 Amounts less than \$50 in any of the accounts either due to TRS or to the employer will be waived.
-After this waiver, the ARS will net the TRS contributions and provide it on the Annual Report Remittances TRS report as the total amount due to TRS or the amount to be refunded to the employer.
-The ARS will provide the amount due to TRS or to be refunded to the employer from the Teachers' Health Insurance Security (THIS) Fund on the Annual Report Remittances THIS Fund report.
-TRS acts as a service agent for the Illinois Department of Central Management Services (CMS) for the collection of the THIS Fund contributions.
+After this waiver, the ARS will net the TRS contributions and provide it on the Annual Report Remittances TRS report as the total amount due to TRS or to be refunded to the employer from the Teachers' Health Insurance Security (THIS) Fund on the Annual Report Remittances TRS acts as a service agent for the Illinois Department of Central Management Services (CMS) for the collection of the THIS Fund contributions.
 Due to this, TRS cannot process any transfers between the TRS contribution accounts and the THIS Fund contribution account.
 These reports may be printed for the district's use from the "Reports" menu item.